Perception Vs Reality – What is the truth?

 It’s important to note that how you choose to perceive things is how they come across to you.
 Am I being a hypocrite in stating this?
 Is this just my reality?
 I guess in some ways yes I am being a bit of hypocrite but this in my theory on and universal principles.
 I believe that your power to choose how to perceive things makes them appear that way to you.

-Your thoughts?
+Your thoughts on Perception Vs Reality?
 Feel free to debate in the comments section.